Efficient Globally Optimal 2D-to-3D Deformable Shape Matching: Related Work

-In our 2D-to-3D correspondence problem, the 2D shape is modeled as a closed planar curve, and the 3D shape as a surface in $\IR^3$.
+The classical 2D-to-2D and 3D-to-3D settings of the shape matching problem have been thoroughly researched in the computer vision and graphics communities (see~\cite{van2011survey} for a survey).
+In the domain of 3D-to-3D shape matching, a major challenge is to have theoretical guarantees about the optimality and quality of the correspondence.
+Several popular methods try to find a correspondence that minimally distorts intrinsic distances between pairs of corresponding points by approximate solution to the quadratic assignment problem \cite{leordeanu2005spectral,memoli2005theoretical,bronstein2006generalized,rodola12cvpr,rodola13elastic}.
+A recent line of works builds upon the functional representation~\cite{ovs12,pokrass13,rodola-cvpr14,kovn15,rodola15}, where a point-wise map is replaced by a linear map between function spaces.
+While these approaches solve many challenging problems, they lack theoretical guarantees on the quality of the final solution.
+In particular, none of these methods yields provably {\em continuous} maps between the given shapes.
+This seems to be surprising, since the functional maps are linear.
+Nonetheless, linear operators between function spaces do not need to be continuous.
+Hence, finding continuous matchings is still a challenging task in the area of 3D-to-3D matching applications.
+A notable exception is represented by the work of Windheuser \etal~\cite{wind11}.
+The authors mathematically define the space of continuous face-wise correspondences between two shapes including degenerations which allow for arbitrary stretching and contractions.
+This formulation in combination with a physically meaningful deformation cost is converted into an Integer Linear Program (ILP) whose result is the least-cost, continuous correspondence.
+Similarly to~\cite{wind11}, our method comes with the theoretical guarantee of a continuous solution.
+In contrast to~\cite{wind11}, our method can compute a matching in under half a minute instead of several hours.
+A related challenge is to generate a 3D model from a human produced contour drawing \cite{10.1145/3240508.3240699}.
+The setting differs in that no 3D shape is given as input, but nevertheless it is necessary to generate some kind of correspondence of the 2D input to the result to guarantee that the input was properly transferred \cite{Lift3D_SA20}.
+In our 2D-to-3D correspondence problem, the 2D shape is modeled as a closed planar curve and the 3D shape as a surface in $\IR^3$.
 To find the correspondence, we look for a closed curve on the surface.
 From this perspective, our method can be seen as an extension of an image segmentation task that looks for a closed curve within a 2D image domain.
 It was shown in~\cite{Schoenemann-Cremers-pami10} that this segmentation problem can be formulated as finding a shortest path in the product graph of the 2D image domain and the 1D curve domain, where the size of the graph depends on the Lipschitz constant of the mapping.
 The drawback is that this constant is typically unknown in advance.
 Differently from~\cite{Schoenemann-Cremers-pami10}, the size of the constructed graph with our method is independent of the Lipschitz constant.